LeeTann/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.

+    Express is a lightwieght framework that sits on top of Node which makes it easy for us to create web apps and build RESTful API.

 - [ ] Describe Middleware?

+    Middleware is an array of functions that gets executed in the order they are introduce.
+Middleware takes the request and response object and can return a response or call the next middleware.

 - [ ] Describe a Resource?

+    Everything is a resource.
+When designing a RESTful web API, everything is a resource and each resource should have a unique URI.

 - [ ] What can the API return to help clients know if a request was successful?

+    API can return a response with a status code and message to help the client know the if the request was successful.

 - [ ] How can we partition our application into sub-applications?

+    We can use express Routers to partition our application into sub-applications.

 ## Project Setup